WolfJohn/restassured/.allure/allure-2.5.0/plugins/README.txt

 The directory with Allure plugins.
-To add the plugin simply unpack it to this folder.
+To add the plugin simply unpack it to this folder.d